 - 21.4-1.
-This section shall govern the definitions of words and phrases used in this Ordinance.
-Words and phrases capitalized through out this document refer to the defined words and phrases in this section.
-All words or phrases not defined in this section shall be interpreted based on their plain ordinary and everyday meaning. - 21.4-2.
-Applicant means any person or entity who has applied for a License from the Oneida Gaming Commission or the Oneida Business Committee. - 21.4-3.
-Background Investigation means a standard and thorough investigation conducted by the Oneida Tribe in compliance with this Ordinance, Commission regulations, Oneida Gaming Minimum Internal Controls, the IGRA and the Compact.
-Such investigations may be in cooperation with federal, state, or Tribal law enforcement agencies. - 21.4-4.
-Class I Gaming means social games solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with, Tribal ceremonies or celebrations. - 21.4-5.
-Class II Gaming means: - (a) The game of chance commonly known as bingo (whether or not electronic, computer or other technologic aids are used in connection therewith) in which: - (1) The game is played for prizes, including monetary prizes, with cards bearing numbers or other designations. - (2) The holder of the card covers such numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined. - (3) The game is won by the first person covering a previously designated arrangement of numbers or designation on such cards, including (if played in the same location) pull-tabs, lotto, punch boards, tip jars, instant bingo and other games similar to bingo.
+This section shall govern the definitions of words and phrases used within this Ordinance.
+Words and phrases capitalized throughout this document refer to the defined words and phrases in this section.
+All words or phrases not defined herein shall be used in their ordinary and everyday sense. - (a) Applicant means any person or entity who has applied for a License from the Oneida Gaming Commission or the Oneida Business Committee. - (b) Background Investigation means a standard and thorough investigation conducted by the Oneida Tribe in compliance with this Ordinance, Commission regulations, Oneida Gaming Minimum Internal Controls, the IGRA and the Compact.
+Such investigations may be in cooperation with federal, state, or Tribal law enforcement agencies. - (c) Class I Gaming means social games solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with, Tribal ceremonies or celebrations. - (d) Class II Gaming means: - (1) The game of chance commonly known as bingo (whether or not electronic, computer or other technologic aids are used in connection therewith) in which: - (A) The game is played for prizes, including monetary prizes, with cards bearing numbers or other designations. - (B) The holder of the card covers such numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined. - (C) The game is won by the first person covering a previously designated arrangement of numbers or designation on such cards, including (if played in the same location) pull-tabs, lotto, punch boards, tip jars, instant bingo and other games similar to bingo.